28 years of parties!

 Most people come as part of a group of friends and also often attend as part of a work’s do.
 We all know how hard it is in this day and age to find time to get together, and the events help to create a regular date in the calendar to do that.
 Mike Ellard, who taught the fun dance classes at the beginning of each event in the early years, sums it up like this, ‘I’ve always looked forward to each event as the party atmosphere is second to none.
 People come with the intention of having a great time and they are never disappointed.’

 It goes without saying that this is also partly due to the hard work that goes on behind the scenes.
 Although the events have broadly the same format there is still a lot of organizing that needs to be done.
 When Dave Bradley moved away from the Bournemouth area Helen took over the day to day management of the Balls.
 This proved increasingly difficult to reconcile with a successful business and a growing family, so to uphold the integrity and quality of the events she ran them on an annual, rather than bi-annual basis, dropping The White Ball in the process.
-In 2009 Helen approached David Rokov, about creating a partnership to continue to maintain the quality of the event on an ongoing basis.
-David has been running regular party and dance events in their own right for over 17 years now at various venues across the country, and having previously attended the Balls, they were a natural fit.
+In 2009 Helen approached David and Val Rokov, about creating a partnership to continue to maintain the quality of the event on an ongoing basis.
+David and Val have been running regular party and dance events in their own right for over 20 years now at various venues across the country, and having previously attended the Balls, they were a natural fit.
 As Helen says, ‘Not only do they have a lot of experience in event management but they are out and out party people, so they understand what this event is about.
 They are also good friends with Dave and Mike, and so it’s almost like we have created a virtuous circle taking us back to that group of friends at the beginning again.’